biocomp/how-skype-fix-vulnerabilities/README.md

 <Skype> We understand that you want to find out the exact reason for deletion of your account.
 We have already informed you earlier that our automatic detection assholes very accurate.
 Now, you - asshole.
 We have all written!

 <Me> Well, what if I want to report a vulnerability?
-Here is a detailed description ...
+Here is a detailed description...

 <Skype> Yes, we do not care at all, go to court or police.
 ```